Infectious Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Alzheimer disease is the most common underlying condition for dementia and, pathologically, Alzheimer disease is attended by amyloid plaques and neurofibrillary tangles by definition.
-Many autopsy studies have reported brains with neurofibrillary tangles that are indistinguishable from those of Alzheimer disease, in the absence of amyloid beta plaques.
-For these brains, the neurofibrillary tangles are mostly restricted to structures in the medial temporal lobe, and brainstem.
+Alzheimer disease is the most common underlying condition for dementia and, pathologically, Alzheimer disease is characterized by amyloid plaques and neurofibrillary tangles by definition.
+Many autopsy studies have reported brains with neurofibrillary tangles that are indistinguishable from those of Alzheimer disease in the absence of amyloid beta plaques.
+For these brains, the neurofibrillary tangles are mostly restricted to structures in the medial temporal lobe and brainstem.
 Clinical biomarkers are also finding evidence of tauopathy in the absence of amyloid beta-type amyloidogenesis, and associated studies are confirming the brain changes are associated with cognitive impairment.
-This condition is termed “primary age related tauopathy” or PART.
+This condition is termed “primary age-related tauopathy” or PART.

-As a rule, every person past 80 years of age (and the great majority over 50 years of age) (21) has some PART pathology--it is presumed to exist even in those with Alzheimer disease wherein the plaque or tangle pathology renders impossible the independent evaluation of the PART pathology.
-Those lacking amyloid plaques, but with more severe PART pathology (Braak NFT stages III or IV), are more likely to have lower MMSE scores and subjective memory complaints or MCI.
-If there are other pathologies and/or if the PART pathology is severe, it can contribute to MCI or full-blown dementia.
+As a rule, every person past 80 years of age (and the great majority over 50 years of age) (25) has some PART pathology--it is presumed to exist even in those with Alzheimer disease wherein the plaque or tangle pathology renders impossible the independent evaluation of the PART pathology.
+Those lacking amyloid plaques, but with more severe PART pathology (Braak NFT stages III or IV), are more likely to have lower MMSE scores and subjective memory complaints or mild cognitive impairment.
+If there are other pathologies or if the PART pathology is severe, it can contribute to mild cognitive impairment or full-blown dementia.
 The clinical-pathological correlation studies indicate the challenge of defining a “disease” versus “normal” state in advanced old age, and PART helps explain why the average (“normal”) and even above-average neurocognitive scores among nondemented persons becomes lower in advanced old age.

 • Genetic contributors to PART do not include APOE (unlike Alzheimer disease). | |